Unlikely Allies in the Fight for Mental Health Services: Criminal Justice Leaders Speak Out

 For NAMI State Organizations and Affiliates seeking to broaden their impact, consider reaching out the criminal justice community.

-Find tools and resources to help address the lack of services in your community.
-Under “Grassroots Advocacy Tools,’ you’ll find fact sheets on the array of services needed for both youth and adults.
+Download these tools and resources to to help address the lack of services in your community.
+Under “Grassroots Advocacy Tools," you’ll find fact sheets on the array of services needed for both youth and adults.
 Visit NAMI’s Crisis Intervention Team (CIT) Center for more information on criminal justice/mental health partnerships.